albertprz/polyglot/README.md

 CLI tool to partially transpile Haskell modules to Scala 3 packages.

-The CLI can convert individual Haskell files as well as recursively convert directory trees (or projects for that matter).
+The CLI can convert individual Haskell files as well as recursively convert directory trees (or projects, for that matter).

 There are a few options available to, for example, watch a file / directory and reactively convert it whenever modified, as well as to format the output Scala files.

 This is still WIP.
-At the moment, parsing of Haskell 98 / 2010 along with a limited subset of GHC Extensions is supported (for example there is currently no support for Template Haskell).
+At the moment, only parsing of Haskell 98 / 2010 files along with a limited subset of GHC Extensions is supported (for example, there is currently no support for Template Haskell).

 ## Details